mmchenry/kineKit/docs/setup.md

     sudo apt install ffmpeg

-Windows is more complicated, but its steps are detail [here](https://www.wikihow.com/Install-FFmpeg-on-Windows).
+Windows is more complicated, but its steps are detailed [here](https://www.wikihow.com/Install-FFmpeg-on-Windows).

 ## VS Code